AlyssaQueener/ConMan2/README.md

 ## Installation and Setup

-### Forking the repo
+### Forking the Repo

 Start with creating a fork of this repository by clicking the fork symbol in the upper right corner.
 You will be asked to specify the target hub (normally, only your personal space can be chosen).
 Once forking is done, run `git clone` to download the repo on your machine.

-### Installation and preliminary settings
+### Installation and Preliminary Settings

+One the repository is cloned, navigate to `<...>/conman2/src/`.
+This is the base directory of the application.

 The codebase acts as an intermediate server between an end-user and a running neo4j graph database.
 Therefore, please download and install the following products on your machine before continuing: